Minimizing operational waste

 What is a waste mitigation hierarchy?

-A waste mitigation hierarchy is commonly used by businesses, governments, and even individuals to prioritize waste management practices to minimize waste.
+A waste mitigation hierarchy is commonly used by businesses, governments, and even individuals to minimize waste by prioritizing waste management practices.

 It consists of five stages: